* This program is open only to Duke University undergraduate students.*

 Volunteers need to report every week for their assignment for the entire academic year.
 We do not have volunteers for only one semester and short-term volunteering is not possible.

 All student volunteers will be evaluated and an evaluation report will be sent to their Pre-Health Dean and Academic Advisor at the completion of their service.
 Therefore, it is very important that each student report for volunteering every week.

 Students applying to the Pre-Health Volunteer Program will need to make an appointment to visit Duke Student Health for a volunteer clearance prior to beginning volunteering.

-It is strongly encouraged that all students interested in this program complete an appointment with Duke Student Health and receive their volunteer clearance prior to Tuesday, September 11, 2012.
+Students interested in this program will need to complete an appointment with Duke Student Health and receive their volunteer health clearance prior to Tuesday, September 3, 2013.

 Students will need to obtain a blue “Volunteer Clearance” form from Duke Student Health and give this form to their volunteer program coordinator prior being able to start volunteering.

 Please call Duke Student Health at 681-9355 and request a volunteer clearance screening appointment.

 Students who are interested in volunteering for the Pre-Health Volunteer Program (PHVP) will need to complete the following:

 Thank you very much for your interest in this rewarding volunteer program which allows pre-health students a unique opportunity to serve our patients and families.